Saranda – Corfu

 Ferries to Ionian Islands

-The Saranda to Corfu ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Saranda to Corfu takes approximately 30 minutes on ferries servicing this route.
-The duration for the Saranda to Corfu ferry can range between 30 minutes and 45 minutes depending on the operator that you decide to travel with.
+The Saranda to Corfu ferry route is provided by 3 operators and is available for booking all year round.
+The ferry crossing from Saranda to Corfu takes approximately 40 minutes on ferries servicing this route.
+The ferry duration for the Saranda to Corfu ferry can range between 30 minutes and 1 hour 40 minutes depending on the operator that you decide to travel with.

-The first ferry leaves Saranda at approximately 10:00 and the last ferry leaves at approximately 16:00.
+The first ferry leaves Saranda Port at approximately 05:00 and the last ferry leaves at approximately 20:00.
 Ferry schedules can vary by operator and season.

 The fastest ferry from Saranda to Corfu is with Finikas Lines in 30 minutes.

-There are no cabins on ferries from Saranda to Corfu.
+There are no cabins available on ferries from Saranda to Corfu.

 Unfortunately, pets are not allowed on ferries from Saranda to Corfu.

-The price of a ferry from Saranda to Corfu can vary between $29 and $199 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $96, prices can range from $29 and $168.
-The average price with a car is $215.
-Car prices can range from $111 and $312.
-Prices may vary for other vehicle types.
+The price of a ferry from Saranda to Corfu can vary between $48.85 and $260.58 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $104.17, with prices ranging from $24 and $204.
+The average price with a car is $237.41.
+Car prices can range from $71 and $371.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 July 2025

 Find cheap ferry tickets using our deal finder.
-We highly recommend that you book in advance to ensure yourself the best possible prices and availability on the Corfu ferry.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Corfu ferry.

-The best way to travel from Saranda to Corfus is by ferry.
-With 1 sailing departing per day, you are bound to find a suitable ferry crossing to suit your needs.
+The best way to travel from Saranda to Corfu is by ferry.
+With 14 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
+However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.